prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Register With The Core

 Prebid Server does not use reflection or any other automagic technology to recongize your new bid adapter.
-You must manually register it with the core framework, but it's just a few lines of code.
+You must manually register it with the core framework.
+It's just a few lines of code.

 {% capture alertNote %}
-You'll need to add an `import` statement for your bid adapter package to these files, but modern code editors such as Visual Studio Code and JetBrain's GoLand will do that for you.
+You will need to add an `import` statement for your bid adapter package in these files.
+Modern code editors such as Visual Studio Code and JetBrain's GoLand will do that for you.
 {% endcapture %}

-Edit the file `openrtb_ext/bidders.go` to add your bidder name constant and include it in the `CoreBidderNames` list:
+Edit the file `openrtb_ext/bidders.go` to add your bidder name constant and include it alphabetically in the `CoreBidderNames` list:

 ```go
 // Names of core bidders.
 These names *must* match the bidder code in Prebid.js if an adapter also exists in that